-Notably absent: Although people know that God can grant miracles as he pleases, they don’t complain to him that their child’s life was too short or accuse him of taking their child when he shouldn’t.
+Although people know that God can grant miracles as he pleases, they don’t complain to him that their child’s life was too short or accuse him of taking their child when he shouldn’t.
 It is accepted that death is part of God’s mysterious plan.
-(I also wonder if this is avoided — in the stories, at least — on the assumption you don’t throw accusation at someone who you need a big favour of.)
+(I also wonder if this is avoided — in the stories, at least — on the assumption you don’t throw accusation at someone from whom you need a big favour.)

 The child comes back to life.

-Medieval miracles are a long process.
+But Medieval miracles are a lengthy process.
 They don’t happen in an instant.
 Life may be regained limb by limb.
-Infants are the exception of gradual resurrection: they immediately start suckling again.
+Infants are the exception to gradual resurrection: they immediately start suckling again.